Krishna-Nikhil/DSPractice/README.md

 # Practice
-LinkedList.cpp  - Insertion, Deletion & Swapping of nodes
+LinkedList.cpp  - Insertion, Deletion & Swapping (1st and last node not considered) of nodes